It is Buck Sexton here in for Rush Limbaugh on this lovely New Year's Eve.

 In fact, sometimes they have ticket quotas.

-You know, here in New York, where we've seen sort of the this has now become uh the main hub of the anti-police stuff, right?
+You know, here in New York, where we've seen sort of the, this has now become The main hub of the anti-police stuff, right?

-This is where a lot of because of de Blasio and Warren Wilhelm, Kaiser Will Helm, as I call him, because he changed his name to from Warren Wilhelm to Bill De Blasio in the last ten years or so, which is kind of a weird move, Kaiser.
+This is where a lot of, because of de Blasio and Warren Wilhelm, Kaiser Wilhelm, as I call him, because he changed his name from Warren Wilhelm to Bill de Blasio in the last 10 years or so, which is kind of a weird move.

 Well, that's what's happened.

-They've decided to actually stop enforcing a certain uh certain kinds of laws, and they're not writing as many summonses.
+They've decided to actually stop enforcing certain kinds of laws, and they're not writing as many summonses.

 There is a difference between I'm not going to write somebody up for, let's say, public intoxication or something more minor.